 School buses are some of the safest vehicles on the road today.
 Our buses are fully equipped with lap-shoulder seat belts, steel reinforced frames, GPS and video monitoring to ensure your child’s safety.
 All TRAFFIX Buses are equipped with cameras for video monitoring.
 According to National Safety Council Statistics, School buses are 172 times safer than passenger cars in terms of occupant deaths per 100 million passenger miles traveled.
 In fact, school buses rank much better than any other form of surface transportation

 No. Although TRAFFIX works closely with SRVUSD providing a collaborative effort of safety for the students.

 With a District this large, why are only eleven schools getting service?

 The money available through Measure J is only enough to operate the 23 buses TRAFFIX has in its fleet.
 Even with that many buses, it is necessary to serve all the middle schools first, then use the same buses to go to the elementary schools.
 These service “tiers” allow us to serve more students and are necessary to get the most service out of the buses we have.

-How were the schools chosen for bus service?
+How were the schools chosen for the TRAFFIX program?